5GZORRO/mda/README.md

 5. __Inject__ data into a DL Kafka Topic

 ### Deployment Instructions
-This section covers all the needs a developer has to get deployment of the development scenario.
+This section covers all the requirements a developer may have to deploy the development scenario.

 #### Prerequisites
-For run this component in development, we need:
+To run this component in development, we need to:
 * Create the ".env" environment variable file from the [template](https://github.com/5GZORRO/mda/blob/main/.env_template).
 * Install PostgreSQL database.
 For Ubuntu 20.04, to use the apt repository, follow these steps:
 ```